medined/perl-5-by-example/perl_5_by_example/debugging.md

     <TD bgColor=black><FONT color=lightpink size=4><B>Tip</B></FONT></TD></TR>
   <TR>
     <TD bgColor=lightpink>As long as you follow the object calling guidelines
-      used in Chapter 14, "<A href="ch14.htm">What
-      Are Objects?</A>," you will never have to worry about the more advanced ways to call object methods.<BR></TD></TR></TBODY></TABLE>
+      used in [](./objects.md), you will never have to worry about the more advanced ways to call object methods.<BR></TD></TR></TBODY></TABLE>
 <P>This list of syntax errors could go on for quite a while, but you probably
 understand the basic concepts: